New Ground State in ${}^{149}$La Removes Two-Neutron-Separation-Energy Anomaly in Lanthanum Isotopes

-The strategy of the analysis for nuclear mass is the same as used in \citep{Kimura2024}, and for the TOF correlated $\beta$-decay events, we refer to \citep{Kimura2024b}.
+The analysis strategy for extracting nuclear masses from TOFs is the same as used in \citep{Kimura2024}, and for the TOF correlated $\beta$-decay events, we refer to \citep{Kimura2024b}.
 Here, we reiterate the essential points of the analysis.
-The single reference method \citep{Ito2013} was employed for extracting mass values; the ion mass $m_{\rm X}$ is given by $m_{\rm X} = \rho^2 m_{\rm ref}$, where $m_{\rm ref}$ is the mass of the reference ion and $\rho$ is the TOF ratio defined by $\rho \equiv (t_{\rm X} -t_0) / (t_{\rm ref} -t_0)$.
+The single reference method \citep{Ito2013} was employed for extracting mass values; the ion mass $m_{\rm X}$ is given by $m_{\rm X} = \rho^2 m_{\rm ref}$, where $m_{\rm ref}$ is the mass of the reference ion and $\rho$ is the TOF ratio defined by $\rho \equiv (t_{\rm X} -t_0) / (t_{\rm ref} -t_0)$. $t_{\rm X}$ and $t_{\rm ref}$ are the TOFs of the analyte and the mass reference, respectively, and $t_0$ is the systematic offset depending on the measurement system.
 The peaks were fitted with a modified exponential Gaussian hybrid function previously shown to provide high accuracy \citep{Kimura2024} to determine $\rho$.
 The isobaric mass references were used for mass determination.
 With this, the uncertainty caused by the error of the systematic offset $t_0$ is $ \delta (\rho^2)_{\rm sys} /\rho^2 \lesssim 10^{-9}$ \citep{Kimura2021} and is negligible in the present study.

 { \tabcolsep = 0.5pt

 }